omkarcloud/google-maps-scraper/README.md

 ## ⚡ Benefits

 - Get Un-Limited Search Results, Say a Big-Big NO to Websites Selling Expensive Plans
-- 100% Accurate, 40+ Data Points Extracted in Real Time
+- 100% Accurate, 40+ Data Points Extracted in Real-Time

 In the next 5 minutes, you'll extract **120 Search Results** from Google Maps.